Aarception/Mo-information-security-portfolio/README.md

 > *`Can the same commercial entity that issues a credential under a unified opportunity representation explain, in that same unified posture, why the credential's signal cannot be transmitted for verification to itself, and, if it cannot, who bears responsibility for a discontinuity that the entity alone designed, maintains, and profits from?`*

 ---
+## To Be Announced: The 1st Aspiration Market Integrity Index (AMIndx) Match Up

+*`AMIndx = a scoring rubric derived from RDA that evaluates credentialing and workforce products across five dimensions.`*

+## 5 Criteria

+    1. Mechanism (Verifiability)
+    2. Transmission (Integrity )
+    3. Disclosure (Transparency)
+    4. Promise (Compensation)
+    5. Access (Inclusion)

+  ## 3 Companies
+    - Company G-----
+    - Company A-----
+    - Company S--------

+## Perfect on a criteria yields a maximum score of 1, for a total of 5 points.

+To Be Announced Latet Today

+---

 ###### A piece of wisdom from among the world's diverse cultures says misfortune is one of two states:
 ` 1.
 When Prudence is consequential, but is found undesirable`